 Four color trends that are currently all the rage in logo and graphic design include:

-Rather than a single color, this trend refers to using bright, vivid colors to capture attention and make a powerful visual statement.
-For example, hot pinks, rich purples, and deep blues are currently dominating brands that target millennial women.
+Rather than a single color, this color trend refers to using bright, vivid colors to capture attention and make a powerful visual statement.
+For example, hot pink, rich purple, and deep blue bright hues are currently dominating brands that target millennial women.

-Vivid colors can give graphic designs a futuristic feel that will have your target audience feeling like your brand is modern and fresh – hence the appeal to younger demographics.
-If you decide to use vivids, be sure to strongly contrast foreground and background elements to make sure they are easy to see and read.
+Vivid bright colors can give graphic designs a futuristic feel that will have your target audience feeling like your brand is modern and fresh – hence the appeal to younger demographics.
+If you decide to use bright vivids, be sure to strongly contrast foreground and background elements, like an image, to make sure they are easy to see and read.

-Chosen as Pantone’s Color of the Year for 2019, coral has taken the fashion, graphic design, and branding worlds by storm.
-Coral is louder than pink but doesn’t have quite the impact of red.
+Chosen as Pantone’s Color of the Year for 2019, coral has taken the fashion, graphic design, and branding worlds by storm this year.
+Coral is bright and louder than pink but doesn’t have quite the impact of red.
 This gives a feeling of boldness and youth tempered by a sense of human interaction and social connection – qualities appreciated by many people in today’s digital world.
 No wonder it is the color of the year.

 Lime green is part of a color group referred to as “earthy.”
 These colors tend to link us to the calm and serenity of nature.
 In particular, lime green is associated with nature, confidence and high energy.
-It also promotes feelings of liveliness, freshness, and creativity.
+Its bright hues are perfect for promoting feelings of liveliness, freshness, and creativity.
 Based on data from billions of image searches on their site, Shutterstock – which provides stock images, photos, and videos for use in creative projects – currently ranks lime green as the most commonly searched-for color in the U.S.

-As a color, gold never goes out of style, but it’s popularity can wax and wane.
+As a color trend, gold never goes out of style, but it’s popularity can wax and wane.
 In 2019, it’s status is definitely waxing.
-An enduring color, it represents luxury, success, achievement, and triumph, and is closely associated with royalty, wealth, and upper class.
-Recent improvements in print technology have put gold back in the forefront by making it easier to capture the richness and opulence of the color in all types of print projects.
+An enduring color, it is perfect for representing luxury, success, achievement, and triumph, and is closely associated with royalty, wealth, and upper class.
+Recent improvements in print technology have put gold back in the forefront by making it easier to capture the perfect richness and opulence of the color in all types of print projects.

 Gold also works well as a secondary color.
 Adding gold accents to your designs will give them a sense of luxury and opulence.
-A brighter gold will catch your audience’s eye; a darker shade of gold will lend a sense of warmth richness to your designs.
-Gold also works well with a nature-inspired palette of green, orange, brown, or even coral.
+Brighter gold shades will catch your audience’s eye; darker shades of gold will lend a sense of warmth richness to your designs.
+Gold hues are perfect with a nature-inspired palette of green, orange, brown, or even coral shades.